bpolania/NEAR-Kotlin-RPC/CONTRIBUTING.md

 ```

 **Important:** Do not manually edit generated code.
 Instead:
-1. Modify the generation scripts if needed
+1. Modify the KotlinPoet generator if needed
-2. Update `openapi_fixes.py` for pre/post-processing
+2. Update the generator in `generator/` module
 3. Regenerate the code

 ### Testing